 If an investor holds Notes which are not denominated in the investor's home currency, that investor will be exposed to movements in exchange rates adversely affecting the value of its holding.
-In addition, the imposition of exchange controls in relation to any Notes could result in an investor not receiving payments on those Notes

-The Issuer will pay principal and interest on the Notes in the Specified Currency.
-This presents certain risks relating to currency conversions if an investor's financial activities are denominated principally in a currency or currency unit (the Investor's Currency) other than the Specified Currency.
+In addition, the imposition of exchange controls in relation to any Notes could result in an investor not receiving payments on those Notes financial activities are denominated principally in a currency or currency unit (the Investor's Currency) other than the Specified Currency.
 These include the risk that exchange rates may significantly change (including changes due to devaluation of the Specified Currency or revaluation of the Investor's Currency) and the risk that authorities with jurisdiction over the Investor's Currency and/or the Specified Currency may impose or modify exchange controls.
 An appreciation in the value of the Investor's Currency relative to the Specified Currency would decrease (i) the Investor's Currency-equivalent yield on the Notes, (ii) the Investor's Currency-equivalent value of the principal payable on the Notes and (iii) the Investor's Currency-equivalent market value of the Notes.